antonioromero1220/marketing-os/packages/schemas/README.md

 Pure Zod schemas and TypeScript types for the Growthub Marketing OS.
 This package contains stateless validation schemas with no business logic, making it perfect for open-source distribution and external integrations.

+All components written and validated by autonomous agents under the LAPD protocol.
+See the [project docs](../../docs) for details on the Marketing OS structure.

 ## Features

 - 🔐 **Type-Safe**: Full TypeScript support with Zod validation